-4.16 Commercial Lease Agreement dated March 7, 2013, between Mazor Robotics Inc. and ACM DT Properties, LLC.
-4.17 Employment Offer dated September 17, 2014, between Mazor Robotics Inc. and Christopher Prentice.
-4.18 $Employment\ Agreement\ dated\ January\ 25,\ 2015,\ between\ Mazor\ Robotics\ Ltd.\ and\ Sandra\ Adzic\ (unofficial\ English\ translation\ from\ Hebrew\ original).$ 8.1 List of Subsidiaries.
-12.(a).1 Certification of the Chief Executive Officer required by Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934, as amended.
-12.(a).2 Certification of the Chief Financial Officer required by Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934, as amended.
-13.(a).1 Certification of the Chief Executive Officer required by Rule 13a-14(b) and Section 1350 of Chapter 63 of Title 18 of the U.S. Code.
-13.(a).2 Certification of the Chief Financial Officer required by Rule 13a-14(b) and Section 1350 of Chapter 63 of Title 18 of the U.S. Code.
+4.9 Employment Offer dated September 17, 2014, between Mazor Robotics Inc. and Christopher Prentice.
+4.10 Amendment to Mazor Robotics 2011 Share Option Plan 4.11 Conversion employment agreement dated May 1, 2014 between Mazor Robotics Ltd., Mr. Jonathan Adereth and J. Adereth Marketing and Strategic Consulting Ltd. (unofficial English translation from Hebrew original).
+4.12 Share Purchase Agreement dated May 18, 2016 between Mazor Robotics Ltd. and Covidien Group S.a.r.1 4.13^ Exclusive Lead Sharing and Distribution Agreement dated May 18, 2016 between Mazor Robotics Ltd. and Medtronic Navigation Inc. 4.14^ Amendment # 1 to the Exclusive Lead Sharing and Distribution Agreement dated October 24, 2016 between Mazor Robotics Ltd. and Medtronic Navigation Inc. 4.15^ Amendment # 2 to the Exclusive Lead Sharing and Distribution Agreement dated December 22, 2016 between Mazor Robotics Ltd. and Medtronic Navigation Inc. 8.1 List of Subsidiaries.
+12.1 Certification of the Chief Executive Officer required by Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934, as amended.
+12.2 Certification of the Chief Financial Officer required by Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934, as amended.
+13.1 Certification of the Chief Executive Officer required by Rule 13a-14(b) and Section 1350 of Chapter 63 of Title 18 of the U.S. Code.
+13.2 Certification of the Chief Financial Officer required by Rule 13a-14(b) and Section 1350 of Chapter 63 of Title 18 of the U.S. Code.
 15.1 Consent of Somekh Chaikin, a member firm of KPMG International, independent registered public accounting firm.
-15.2 Consent of Financial Immunities Dealing Room Ltd.
+Descrious by filed with the Company's registration statement on Form 20 F. filed with the SEC on May 10, 2013

-\ Previously filed with the Company's registration statement on Form 20-F, filed with the SEC on May 10, 2013.
+Previously filed with the Company's registration statement on Form 20-F, filed with the SEC on May 10, 2013.